harish0921/portfolio-website--Basic-site-/README.md

-# Personal Basic Portfolio Website - Harish R
+# devops-ci-cd-project Website - Harish R

 This is a personal portfolio website built using HTML and CSS.
 It showcases my education, skills, projects, certifications, and contact information in a clean, responsive layout.